Java DataBase Connectivity

 }

-3. The method uses the DataSource to get a connection in the try-with-resources block
+doQuery, which uses the DataSource field to obtain its own connection in a try-with-resources block

-and passes it on to the method that executes the query and deals with the result by printing it.
+and executes the query, dealing with the result by printing it.

 void doQuery( String query,